jackmaden/philosophybreak/src/pages/articles/language-shapes-reality/index.md

 >Many believe that chimpanzees have not evolved culture on the scale of human beings due to their lack of advanced language.

 The noises we make, the expressions we pull, the symbols we draw — all that we mutually understand about each other feeds a conceptual structure that blankets our realities.
-That’s why language has such a foundational impact on our cognition: our individual _umwelts_ are contextualised entirely by the cultures to which we belong and the languages with which we communicate.
+That’s why language has such a foundational impact on our cognition: our individual _umwelts_ are contextualized entirely by the cultures to which we belong and the languages with which we communicate.

 ## The cognitive universes we live in